NEET Passing/ Qualifying Marks 2025: Check Minimum NEET Marks to Qualify for Counselling

 • NEET cutoff for previous years

-Owing to the higher number of test takers, and the increase in the number of MBBS and BDS seats, the NEET cutoff marks for 2024 have gone up.
-Hence, students must gear up for tougher competition.
+Owing to the higher number of test takers and the increase in the number of MBBS and BDS seats, the NEET cutoff marks for 2024 went up.
+Hence, students must gear up for tougher competition in NEET 2025.

 NEET Percentile = 100 x Number of candidates with their raw score equal to/ less than the candidate